vojtapolasek/vojtux/Readme.md

     - Soundconverter

-    - Tesseract OCR engine with English, Czech and Slovak data
+    - Tesseract OCR engine with English data

     - Ifuse for support of Apple storage